ringingliberty/puppet-chrony/README.md

 This module is by no means complete.
 Pull requests are welcome for:

+* Fixes for the bugs I left in
 * Additional operating system support
 * Additional chrony feature support
 * Anything else that makes sense